open-mpi/ompi/docs/man-openmpi/man1/mpirun.1.rst

    rank 2=+n2 slot=2-3
    shell$ mpirun -H aa,bb,cc,dd --map-by rankfile:file=myrankfile ./a.out

-All socket/core slot locations are specified as logical indexes.
+All package/core slot locations are specified as logical indexes.

 .. note:: The Open MPI v1.6 series used physical indexes.
 Starting in Open MPI v5.0 only logicial indexes are supported and the ``rmaps_rank_file_physical`` MCA parameter is no longer recognized.

-You can use tools such as Hwloc's `lstopo(1)` to find the logical indexes of socket and cores.
+You can use tools such as Hwloc's `lstopo(1)` to find the logical indexes of package and cores.

 Application Context or Executable Program?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^